aarong/feedme-server-core/DEV.md

   and the `stopping` event must be emitted.
 The transport state must then eventually become `stopped` and the `stop` event must be emitted.

+  If a synchronous error condition occurs, the transport must emit `starting`, `stopping(err)`, and `stopped(err)`.
+It must not throw an error.

 - `transport.stop()`

   Allows the library to tell the transport to stop accepting new connections and terminate existing connections.
-Returns nothing.

   The library will only call this method if the transport state is `started`.

-  The transport state must asynchronously become `stopping` and the `stopping` event must be emitted.
+  The transport state must become `stopping` and the `stopping` event must be emitted synchronously.
 The transport state must then eventually become `stopped` and the `stop` event must be emitted.

 - `transport.send(clientId, msg)`

-  Allows the library to send a string message to a client.
-Returns nothing.
+  Allows the library to send a `string` message to a client.

-  The library will only call this method if the transport state is `started` and will only reference a `clientId` that is `connected`.
+  The library will only call this method if the transport state is `started` and will only reference a `clientId` that is connected.

+  If a synchronous transmission error occurs, the transport must emit `disconnect(clientId, err)`.
+It must not throw an error.

 - `transport.disconnect(clientId, [err])`

   Allows the library to forcibly terminate a client's transport connection.
-  Returns nothing.

-  The library will only call this method if the transport state is `started` and will only reference a `clientId` that is `connected`.
+  The library will only call this method if the transport state is `started` and will only reference a `clientId` that is connected.

-  If the library specifies `err`, it must be emitted with the `disconnect` event.
+  The transport must synchronously emit a `disconnect` event referencing the client.
+If the library specifies the `err` argument, it must be emitted with the `disconnect` event.

 ### Transport Events